sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-terminalservices-rdp-winstationextensions.md

 # Microsoft-Windows-TerminalServices-RDP-WinStationExtensions

 The Microsoft-Windows-TerminalServices-RDP-WinStationExtensions component implements the Microsoft® Remote Desktop Protocol (RDP).
-The RDP provides remote-display and -input capabilities over network connections for Windows®-based applications running on a server.
+The RDP provides remote-display and -input capabilities over network connections for Windows-based applications running on a server.
 The RDP is designed to support different types of network topologies and multiple LAN protocols.

 ## In This Section